tagion/tagion/docs/docs/protocols/consensus/HashGraph.md

 If the count is the majority then the event is a witness and the event is now created as a witness.

 When a witness is created the previous_strongly_seen_mask is created.
-If the father round is leading the the strongy_seen_mask is set to the previous_strongly_seen_mask of the mother and the father and if the mother is leading the the strongy_seen_mask is set to the intermediate_seen_mask of the mother.
+If the father round is leading the strongy_seen_mask is set to the previous_strongly_seen_mask of the mother and the father and if the mother is leading the strongy_seen_mask is set to the intermediate_seen_mask of the mother.

 The father round is leading if a witness exists in the round of the father and if the father round number is higher than the mother round number.
 ```